 • Earnest money deposit: Offering a higher earnest money deposit can signal a strong commitment to the transaction, potentially swaying sellers in competitive situations by showcasing the buyer’s seriousness.

-8. Coordinate Inspection
+8. Coordinate inspection

 Inspection looking at a wood deck.